- Visit and consult pvscollegecounseling.com for timelines, resources and answers to questions related to the College planning process.

 - If you do not participate in many activities outside of class, now is the time to choose an activity, sign up and become involved.

-- September 7th Sarasota County College Night at Robarts Arena.
+- September 12th Sarasota County College Night at Robarts Arena (6-8PM).

-- Use your Naviance/Family Connection account in order to help guide your college search.
-Instructions for doing so will be shared in Junior classroom visits.
+- Use your Naviance Student account in order to help guide your college search.
+Instructions for doing so will be shared in Junior class visits to the College & Career Center (Dates TBD).

 - October 11th PSAT/NMS Qualifying Examination at Pine View.

-- Begin assembling a personal resume- a record of your accomplishments, activities and work experiences.
+- Assemble a personal resume- a record of your accomplishments, activities and work experiences.

-- Compare Mock SAT/ACT results.
-Make a calendar of test dates for the SAT and ACT and establish a testing plan.
-Register for upcoming dates (at http://www.collegeboard.org and http://www.act.org).
+- Make a calendar of test dates for the SAT and ACT and develop a testing plan.
+Register for upcoming dates (http://www.collegeboard.org and http://www.act.org).

-- When available review PSAT results and continue to prepare for upcoming administrations.
+- When available review PSAT results and prepare for upcoming test administrations.

-- Research colleges and their programs using resources found on the Pine View College Resource website and Naviance/Family Connection.
+- Research colleges and their programs using resources found on the Pine View College website www.pvsvcollegecounseling.com and Naviance Student.
 Remember Match and Fit!

 - Register for spring administration of the SAT or ACT.
 Determine whether colleges you are considering require SAT Subject Tests.

-- Meet with your counselor and develop a senior schedule that is rigorous and focuses on your interests.
+- Meet with your grade level counselor to develop a senior schedule that is rigorous and focuses on your interests.

-- Attend college fairs, open houses and other college opportunities (NACAC Tampa College Fair and South County College Night VHS dates TBD).
+- Attend college fairs, open houses and other college opportunities (NACAC Fairs (virtual and live) and South County College Night VHS dates.

-- Consider your summer options; seminars, internships or employment to strengthen your resume.
+- Make your summer plans; seminars, internships, or employment to support your resume.

 - If you are interested in college athletics you must register with the NCAA Clearinghouse to ensure your eligibility for participation in college sports http://www.eligibilitycenter.org/.